documentationfor yFiles for HTML 3.0.0.1

 graph.applyLayout(new OrganicLayout())

-The updateGraph methods per default only perform structural updates on the graph.
+The updateGraph methods only perform structural updates on the graph by default.

-In cases where the data for existing nodes might change and require updating e.g. style or labels, one has to update the graph item explicitly.
-The NodeCreator<TDataItem> raises an NodeUpdated event for each node which has been kept in the graph and hence might require updating.
-Developers can use the various update methods provided by NodeCreator<TDataItem> to use the binding mechanism for node and edge creation for updating various properties on existing nodes.
-For edges, EdgeCreator<TDataItem> provides similar methods which can be called upon the EdgeUpdated event.
+If the data for existing nodes might change and require updating (e.g., style or labels), you must update the graph item explicitly.
+The NodeCreator<TDataItem> raises an node-updated event for each node that has been kept in the graph and might require updating.
+Developers can use the various update methods provided by NodeCreator<TDataItem> to use the binding mechanism for node and edge creation to update various properties on existing nodes.
+For edges, EdgeCreator<TDataItem> provides similar methods that can be called upon the edge-updated event.

 Updating any aspect of node and edge creation